 The only drawback is that they can be unreliable.

 Products that can tamper with test results are increasingly easy to buy online.
-A simple google search for “how to get cocaine out of your system in one day” will show you these products.
+A simple Google search for “how to get cocaine out of your system in one day” will show you these products.

 However, urine samples remain the most common way to test someone for cocaine use.